25 - BMAD

 npx bmad-method install

-All the command are to be used inside your agentic ide.
+All the commands are to be used inside your agentic ide.

 Main command and fallback when things get confusing: bmad-help